rvaidun/email-automater/README.md

 4. If it is Monday 15:00 PM the email will be scheduled for a random time between 10:00 AM and 11:00 AM on Tuesday
 5. If it is Friday 13:00 PM the email will be scheduled for a random time between 10:00 AM and 11:00 AM on Monday

 I like to do this because I can send emails at the optimal time when recruiters are most likely to read them.
+Sending emails at 10-11 and 2-3 is generally the most optimal based on my research.
 I also like to send emails at the beginning of the day so that they are at the top of the recruiter's inbox.

 You also need to provide `STREAK_TOKEN` via environment variable, you can get this by inspecting the network requests when you schedule an email in Streak.
 Look for the network request to `https://api.streak.com/api/v2/sendlaters` and copy the `Authorization` header value without the `Bearer` prefix.